ericstewart/threat-intelligence/readme.md

 * Add an alternative logging component that uses another logger more condusive to observability
 * Expriment with how an upgrade of something significant (like new major version of Pedestal) would be supported by Polylith
 * Add to the development project to make interactive coding via the REPL/editor on components/bases easier
-* Look at components for configuration
+* Add a component for managing configuration

 ## Structured Using Polylith